sishtiaq/RSE16/writeup.md

 # Thanks

-I want to thank Sam Bishop and Jo Seymour, Family Workers at Cambridgeshire County Council for their Raising Teens course.
+I want to thank Sam Bishop and Jo Seymour, Family Workers at Cambridgeshire County Council, for their Raising Teens course.

 I want to thank
 Federica Bogo, David Carter, Sylvan Clebsch,
 Camilla Longdon, Gavin Smyth, Sam Webster, Sarah Winkler, and especially John Bronskill, Tom Crick, Ben Hall, Matthew Johnson for providing feedback.

-Tarek Allam helped out on the day, and re-shaped how the groups would be organized.
+I want to thank Tarek Allam helped out on the day, and for his suggestion on how to re-shaped the groups.

 Finally, thank you, Zoe!